MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 ### Quickstart template for file server for deployments of Azure App Service on ASDK.

 For ASDK deployments only, you can use the [example Azure Resource Manager deployment template](https://aka.ms/appsvconmasdkfstemplate) to deploy a configured single-node file server.
 The single-node file server will be in a workgroup.

+> [!NOTE]
+> The ASDK instance must be able to download resources from GitHub in order to complete the deployment.

 ### SQL Server instance